 Note on security: The only entity that the Interceptor communicates with is Postman which then saves it to your history.
 We have open-sourced Interceptor and you can find the code on Github.
 Postman saves all your data locally inside IndexedDB.

-Unlike the Postman native apps, the Postman Chrome app is not equipped to handle cookies by itself.
-You can use the Interceptor extension to overcome this.
+You can use the Interceptor extension to capture cookies.
 With the Interceptor on, you can retrieve cookies set on a particular domain and include cookies while sending requests.
 Ensure you set the Capture cookies setting to ON.
 The following screen also illustrates this while showing you how to add and remove domains to capture cookies:

 Make sure the Interceptor is enabled in the Postman header toolbar.

 Under the Tests tab, you can use the “responseCookies” object.
 This will return an array of cookie objects.
 To retrieve a particular name, use “postman.getResponseCookie(cookieName)”.
 This will return a single cookie object.
 Each cookie object will contain the following properties: domain, hostOnly, httpOnly, name, path, secure, session, storeId, value.